 MedlinePlus: Teen Health (National Library of Medicine) – Overview of various aspects of teen health including basics, research, and references from a variety trustworthy agencies.

-National Institute of Mental Health Infocenter, Children and Adolescents (National Institutes of Health) – Catalog of print and epublications for download or mail order.
+National Institute of Mental Health Infocenter, Adolescents and Young Adults (National Institutes of Health) – Catalog of print and epublications for download or mail order.

 National Suicide Prevention Lifeline (Substance Abuse and Mental Health Services Administration) Information and resources related to the Suicide Prevention Lifeline, a direct connection local crisis center counselors at 1-800-273-8255.